ImBatman-7/Cricket-Data-Analysis/README.md

 **1. Introduction:**

 The T20 World Cup is a major cricketing event showcasing the best players in the world.
-This project analyzed data from the 2022 T20 World Cup to identify the top performers and construct the optimal team based on specific criteria.
+This project analyzed data from the 2022 T20 World Cup to identify the top performers and constructed the optimal team based on specific criteria.

 **2. Objective:**

-Analyze player performance data from the 2022 T20 World Cup.
+Analyzed player performance data from the 2022 T20 World Cup.
-Develop criteria to identify top performers for different roles (openers, middle-order, all-rounders, spinners, fast bowlers).
+Developed criteria to identify top performers for different roles (openers, middle-order, all-rounders, spinners, fast bowlers).
-Build a virtual "best team" based on performance metrics and role-specific requirements.
+Built a virtual "best team" based on performance metrics and role-specific requirements.
-Visualize player performance data and team composition using Power BI.
+Visualized player performance data and team composition using Power BI.

 **3. Module Description:**